Skip to main content

 Module description

-This course provides you with a grounding in key elements of cognitive psychology, and introduces you to the study of problem solving and decision making.
+In this module we provide you with a grounding in key elements of cognitive psychology, and introduce you to the study of problem-solving and decision-making.

 • History of cognition